3 nights from only $595

 Please note: Our Jeep safari optional tour is not offered on August-September departures, and may be unavailable on select October departures, depending on weather conditions.

 Today we begin our exploration of the buffer zone surrounding Chitwan National Park.
-Our morning begins with a walk and canoe ride through the jungle as our accompanying naturalist helps us search for the flora and fauna that thrives here, including endangered birds like the Bengal florican and the Black stork.
+Our morning begins with a walk and canoe ride through the jungle as our accompanying naturalist helps us search for the flora and fauna that thrives here, including endangered birds.

 We’ll return to our lodge briefly before embarking on the next chapter of our adventure, which begins where the Sal forest of the Chitwan jungle meets the wide valley of the Rapti River.
 Broad grasslands sweep north to the Mahabharata range and virgin jungle extends south to the Churia hills.
 For centuries, the dense jungle covering the foothills of the Himalayas formed an impenetrable barrier for Nepal, keeping it a hidden and mysterious land.
 The indigenous Tharu people, however, have spent generations living off this fertile land.
 Following lunch, we board ox carts and take in our lush surroundings as we make our way to a Tharu village.
 Tharu women are adept at transforming the exterior walls of buildings into vibrant works of art; as we observe their skill, we are greeted by the villagers and given glimpses into their lives and homes.